 - WCAG 2.0 requires that JavaScript, when enabled, must be accessible.

-- The Enter key doesn’t always trigger an onClick event if used on an non-link or non-control element (i.e. a div element).
-In those cases, the Enter or Spacebar will have to be detected for interaction.
+element).
+In those cases, Enter or Spacebar will have to be detected for interaction.